Incontinence urge, Erectile Dysfunction, Back Pain…

 E for E trains your diaphragm and pelvic floor.

-The diaphragm flattens upward and pelvic floor can rise when using E for E.
+The diaphragm flattens upward, and the pelvic floor can rise when using E for E.

 Illustrated on the right is what happens when we hold our breath.

-Our spine is less stable and our pelvic floor is weakened from the excess pressure.
+Our spine is less stable, and our pelvic floor is weakened from excess pressure.

 Now there is a time and place for holding your breath when lifting.
 When you KNOW the object is SUPER heavy.
 Use E for E to first Stabilize.
 Then close the mouth for the small stint of time you need the extra oomph.